Fogaraté: Background

 As of July 1994, Guerra sold over eight million of copies worldwide of his past studio albums.
 In 1989, Guerra become an international sensation with the release of his studio album Ojala que llueva Cafe.
-The titled track, was inspared on a poem of the poor work conditions of the rural zones.
+The titled track, was inspired on a poem of the poor work conditions of the rural zones.
 His next album, Bachata Rosa, that contains elements of jaz, Cuban Son and Rock sold over 5 millions of units worldwide and won the grammy for Best Tropical Album.
 In 1992, "Areito" (named for the social gatherings of the Dominican Republic's pre-Colombuian Tainios tribe) further strengthened his reputations as the "Tropical Mixmaster" incorporation elements of merengue with Haitian compas, Zairean soukous and bachata to make powerful statements about economic inequality in the Caribbean.
 Following of the end of the Areito World Tour, Guerra started to record a new album at New York.
 Accordionist, Francisco Ulloa and his band traveled from Santiago de los caballeros to help and collaborate with the record the album.
 With the release of the lead single "La Cosquillita", Guerra wanted to made clear his perico ripao (rural merengue) approach on his album.
+The colorful and energetic cover was done by Roy Lichtenstein, a first for the Latin music industry.

-Recording, Music Style and Title
+Recording, music style and title

 Recording

-As of 1994, Bachata Rosa and Areito sold over 8 million of copies worldwide.
-The recording sessions of Fogarate were than his previous albums, taking almost a year to be finished.
-The album musical structure, featured the Dominican merengue band of Francisco Ulloa that help to recorded interpretations of accordion-based típico merengue while exploring elements of African and Caribbean rhythms with the collaboration of the guitarist Diablo Diabla.
+The recording sessions of Fogarate were longer than his previous albums, Bachata Rosa and Areito, taking almost a year to complete.
+The album's musical structure, featured the Dominican merengue band of Francisco Ulloa that help to record interpretations of accordion-based típico merengue while exploring elements of African and Caribbean rhythms with the collaboration of guitarist Diablo Diabla.
 The album was recorded at 440 studios in New York.

-Music Style
+Music style

-John Storm Roberts by Allmusic, called the result as "soukous-influenced merengue".
+John Storm Roberts by AllMusic, called the result as "soukous-influenced merengue".
 Fogarate! mixes a variety of music (merengue, salsa, bachata, perico ripiado, African soukous with lyrics influenced by the magical realism of Latin American literature and commenting on the politics of the Caribbean.
 The result of the combination of the works of Diablo Dibala and Francisco Ulloa demonstrate the two-way influence between Afro-pop and Afro-Caribbean music.
 The tracks "El Farolito", "La Cosquillita" and "El Canto de la Hacha" were recording with the collaboration of Francisco Ulloa and his band.
 Those tracks are based on rural merengue, Perico Ripiao.
 While, the guitarist Diblo Dibala along with this band Matchatcha, collaborated with the tracks "Fogarate", "Los Mangos Bajitos" and "El Beso de la Ciguatera".
 On the track "Los Parajitos" and "Oprobio" Guerra explored the Cuban son and Vivire the Dominican Bachata.
 "Oficio de Enamorado" is a smooth salsa and on the following track on the tracklist, "La Lacrimosa" attempts an interpretation of Mozart's Requiem with bachata.
 The album also contained Guerra first English language track "July 19th".